Zhichen6/zhichen6.github.io/_pages/about.md

 My lab is currently recruiting **multiple fully funded PhD students**, as well as motivated MS and BS students, to begin in **Fall 2025, Spring 2026 or Fall 2026**. [**Click here**](images/Prospective_students.pdf) for more details.

+**For students who have reached out**,  I read every application and truly appreciate the time and effort you put into preparing your materials.
+Due to the large number of applications, only shortlisted candidates will be contacted for the next steps.
+I apologize for not being able to reply to everyone individually.

 # About Me
 I am completing my PhD in Civil Engineering (Next Generation Transportation Track) at the University of Michigan, advised by [Prof.Yafeng Yin](https://cee.engin.umich.edu/people/yin-yafeng/), with a master in Industrial and Operation Engineering.